Donaldson-Thomas Invariants and Flops: Identities

 \subsection{A Route}

 Before we start off, we would like to give a moral proof our main result, which will later guide us through the maze of technical details.
 As we are interested in counting \emph{curves}, we will restrict to sheaves (and complexes) supported in dimension at most one.
 All the constructions and definitions so far restrict to this setting, and we will append a $\leq 1$ subscript to notify this change (e.g.~we deal with the Hall algebra $H(\perv{p}{\acat{A}}_{\leq 1})$ of perverse coherent sheaves supported in dimension at most one).
 The two key results are the identities \eqref{identity-respect}, \eqref{identity-two}.
 Continuing from the introduction, our goal is to understand the relationship between perverse DT numbers $\perv{p}{\DT}(Y/X)$ and ordinary DT numbers $\DT(Y)$.
+For simplicity, let us for the moment assume $X$ to have a singular locus of dimension zero.

 The Hilbert scheme of curves and points $\Hilb_{\leq 1}(Y)$ maps to $\astack{A}_{\leq 1}$ by taking a quotient $\O_Y \onto \sh{E}$ to $\sh{E}$, thus defining an element $\curly{H}_{\leq 1} \in \text{H}(\acat{A}_{\leq 1})$.\footnote{Strictly speaking this is false as $\Hilb(Y)$ is not of finite type.
 We shall later enlarge our Hall algebra precisely to deal with this issue.} From the previous section we know that the integration morphism is related to taking weighted Euler characteristics and in fact integrating $\curly{H}_{\leq 1}$ gives the generating series for the DT invariants\footnote{Again, this is slightly imprecise, there is a sign issue to be explained at the beginning of Subsection \eqref{sub:conclusion}.}